ViliusSutkus89/Sample_Android_Library-MavenCentral-Instrumented_Tests/README.md

    3) Deploys build artifacts to MavenLocal (~/.m2) for easier file access during GitHub release creation.
 2) Staging.
 Runs instrumented tests on a matrix of emulated Android devices against the library deployed to a staging repository in MavenCentral.
 3) Production.
+   1) Promotes the staging repository to MavenCentral.
    1) Increments library version in git repository.
-   2) Builds sample application against the newly released library.
+   1) Builds sample application against the newly released library.
-   3) Creates GitHub release and post release version increment commit.
+   1) Creates GitHub release and post release version increment commit.

 #### [unprivilegedBuild.yml](.github/workflows/unprivilegedBuild.yml)
 Triggered either manually (`workflow_dispatch`) or by pull request.